-The Broken Group Islands in Barkley Sound are an outstanding example of a marine archipelago comprising a stunning maze of channels, sheltered bays, shell beaches, densely forested islands, exposed reefs and bare, windswept rocks.
+The Broken Group Islands in Barkley Sound are an outstanding example of a marine archipelago comprising a stunning maze of channels, sheltered bays, shell beaches, densely forested islands, exposed reefs and bare, wind-swept rocks.
 The islands are only accessible by boat.
 Balancing protection, education and recreational use of our national parks is a responsibility not only of Parks Canada, but also of park visitors.

-This preparation guide outlines how you can help to ensure the conservation and sustainability of our special heritage places for future generations.
+This preparation guide is intended to help you prepare for a safe and enjoyable visit while supporting the sustainability of our special heritage places for future generations.